Assisted Living

 Energy Assistance

-Energy assistance programs can provide utility bill assistance to low-income households to make their energy costs more affordable and help prevent a loss of service.
+Energy assistance programs can provide utility bill assistance to low-income households to make your energy costs more affordable and help prevent a loss of service.
 Some programs can also help restore home energy services.

-Home Repair Assistance
+Home Repair Financing Programs

 Home repair programs can improve the comfort, safety, and accessibility of single-family homes of eligible homeowners through grants and loans to finance rehabilitation and renovation.
 Some programs are also available to eligible owners of multi-unit rental properties.